Written by: Corey Janoff

 We got a jar and some disc-shaped wooden tokens that are about two inches in diameter.
 If our son listens and does what we ask of him, we will give him a token.
 If he plays nice with his younger brother without hitting, shoving, scratching, choking, or otherwise harming baby bro, we'll give him a token.
 If he helps clean up all of his toys when we ask, we'll give him a token if he puts up a fight, no token!

 He can use his tokens to buy things he wants.
-For example, this toy Mack truck and Lightning McQueen car from the movie, Cars, at Target that he really wanted.
+For example, this toy Mack truck and Lightning McQueen car from the movie, Cars at Target that he really wanted.
 We told him that he needed to earn 15 tokens before he could have it.
-It took him about three weeks to earn enough tokens (the struggle is real in our house).
+It took him about three weeks to earn enough tokens, but he got there (the struggle is real in our house).

 Some parents will do a similar thing with sticker charts.
 Put a chart on their bedroom door or the fridge and reward your kids with stickers.
 Once they get enough stickers, they can get ice cream or get a new toy or something.
 Whatever you want to offer.